ajimoti/cache-duration/README.md

 ## Usage
 ### `seconds($value)`
 Get time in seconds.
-It bascally returns the same value passed into it.
+It basically returns the same value passed into it.
 ```php
 Use Ajimoti\CacheTime\Time;